Signatures from the observed jet power and the radiative efficiency for rotating black holes in loop quantum gravity

-where $M$ and $a$ respectively denote the mass and the spin parameter of the black hole.
-The quantity $r_{*}$ is related to the LQP parameter $P$ by $r_{*}=2GMP/(1+P)^2$ and $P$ is given by \bqn P \equiv \frac{\sqrt{1+\epsilon^2}-1}{\sqrt{1+\epsilon^2}+1}. \eqn The $\epsilon$ is the product of the polymeric parameter $\delta$ and the Immirzi parameter $\gamma$ and its value is rigorous limited in the range $\epsilon=\gamma \delta \ll 1$, which ensures to get the effective metric from the polymerization procedure in LQG \cite{Modesto:2008im}.
-This means that the possible physical range of $P$ is $0\leq P\leq (\sqrt{2}-1)^2\approx 0.1716$.
-The parameter $a_{0}$ is related to the minimum area gap of LQG $A_{\rm min}$ by $a_0 = A_{\rm min}/8\pi$, which is proportional to $l_{Pl}$ and is expected to be negligible.
-Thus, we here consider only the case $a_0=0$. $\mathscr{H}$ is a undefined regular function in the metric (\ref{metric}), which must satisfy $\lim\limits_{a \to 0} \mathscr{H}=r^2+a_0^2/r^2$ \cite{Wangzhu1} and $\lim\limits_{P \to 0} \mathscr{H}=r^2+a^2\cos^2\theta$ because the rotating LQG black hole (\ref{metric}) is expected to recover to the non-rotating self-dual black hole \cite{Wangzhu1} as $a=0$ and to the Kerr black hole as $P=0$.
+where $M$ and $a$ denote the mass and the spin parameter of the black hole, respectively.
+The quantity $r_{*}$ is related to the LQP parameter $P$ by the equation $r_{*}=2GMP/(1+P)^2$, where $P$ is defined as \bqn P \equiv \frac{\sqrt{1+\epsilon^2}-1}{\sqrt{1+\epsilon^2}+1}. \eqn The quantity $\epsilon$ is defined as the product of the polymeric parameter $\delta$ and the Immirzi parameter $\gamma$, expressed as $\epsilon=\gamma \delta$.
+Its value is strictly constrained within the range $\epsilon=\gamma \delta \ll 1$, which ensures the validity of the effective metric derived from the polymerization procedure in LQG \cite{Modesto:2008im}.
+This means that the possible physical range of $P$ is given by $0\leq P\leq (\sqrt{2}-1)^2\approx 0.1716$.
+The parameter $a_{0}$ is related to the minimum area gap of LQG, denoted as $A_{\rm min}$, by the equation $a_0 = A_{\rm min}/8\pi$, which implies that $a_0$ is proportional to $l_{Pl}$ and is expected to be negligible.
+Thus, we here consider only the case $a_0=0$.
+The quantity $\mathscr{H}$ is a undefined regular function in the metric (\ref{metric}), which must satisfy $\lim\limits_{a \to 0} \mathscr{H}=r^2+a_0^2/r^2$ \cite{Wangzhu1} and $\lim\limits_{P \to 0} \mathscr{H}=r^2+a^2\cos^2\theta$ because the rotating LQG black hole (\ref{metric}) is expected to recover to the non-rotating self-dual black hole \cite{Wangzhu1} as $a=0$ and to the Kerr black hole as $P=0$.